tinhatstudios/roland/README.md

 ## Directory Structure
 By default, Roland watches the `game` directory.
 Roland treats the root directory as equivalent to `game` in Roblox.
 Any directory contained by `game` is then treated as having an equivalent in Roblox.
 This means there is a 1:1 relation to the structure managed by Roland and the structure within Roblox.
 For example, `game/ServerStorage` would be `game.ServerStorage` in Roblox, so a file `game/ServerStorage/foo.lua` would be the ModuleScript `game.ServerStorage.foo`.

 Roland treats any object within Roblox as a directory.
 This means that Bar in `game/ServerStorage/Bar/foo.lua` doesn't have to be a Folder object.
-However, if Bar does not exist, Roland will automatically create it as a Folder object.
+If Bar does not exist, Roland will automatically create it as a Folder object.

 ## Configuration
 Create a roland.json file to configure Roland: